joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 acceptable time frame.

-One such contribution is the MapReduce algorithm invented by Google for its own use and popularized by the Hadoop project initiated by Yahoo.
-In a nutshell, a developer writes two programs: a `map()` program that reads one row or record of data and generates ("emits") an intermediate result, and a `reduce()` program that takes all those intermediate results and combines or sums them up into a final answer.
-This can be massively parallelized if the `map()` program is written in such a way that it can run independently on each piece of data, no matter in what order they're processed.
+One such contribution is the MapReduce algorithm invented by Google for its own use and popularized by the Hadoop project that came out of Yahoo.
+In a nutshell, a developer writes two programs: a `map()` program that processes each piece of data and outputs ("emits") an intermediate result, and a `reduce()` program that gathers all those intermediate results and combines or sums them up into a final answer.
+This can be massively parallelized if the `map()` program is written in such a way that it can run independently on each record or row no matter what order they're processed in.
 A typical example would be a word counting program like this pseudo-code:

     def map(document):
       for word in document:
         emit({word:1})

-This would produce a number of key-value pairs as the intermediate data.
-Those would be shuffled around and delivered to a `reduce()` program that runs once for each key.
-(In this case, once for each word.)

     def reduce(word,emits):
       count=0
       for e in emits:
         count = count + 1
       return({key:count})

+The mapper would produce a number of key-value pairs as the intermediate data.
+Those would be shuffled around and delivered to a `reduce()` program that runs once for each key.
+(In this case, once for each word.)

-For each word counted, this reducer would count the output emitted by the `map()` function and return a grand total.
+For each word counted, the reducer would count up the the output emitted by the `map()` function and return a grand total.
 The final output of all the reducers might begin like so: